 Do I have to do my clinical time in the same area as my prior experience?

 You do not have to do your clinical in the same area as your past experience; however, there must be a connection.
-For example--- if you worked ICU with adults for six years and have been out of nursing for 10 years raising 4 children and you do not want to work in ICU anymore, medical/surgical area would be a reasonable choice for you.
-Or, the post anesthesia care unit or a telemetry unit may interest you; based on the ICU experience this could be a choice.
-If you wanted Labor and Delivery, it would not be an option.
-Hospital are refreshing you, not starting you at the beginning.
+For example, if you worked in an ICU with adults for six years and have been out of nursing for 10 years raising four children, and you do not want to work in an ICU anymore, medical/surgical area would be a reasonable choice for you.
+Or, the post anesthesia care unit or a telemetry unit may interest you; based on the ICU experience, this could be a choice.
+Labor and Delivery would not be an option for you.
+Your clinical is to be a refresher, not a fresh start.

 Where am I required to complete clinical?